peterargue/workerpool/README.md

             fmt.Printf("Processed: %d\n", v)
             return nil
         })

+	ctx, cancel := context.WithCancel(context.Background())
+	defer cancel() // call cancel to stop the worker pool, or use a timeout

 	// Run the worker pool.
-	if err := wp.Run(context.Background()); err != nil {
+	if err := wp.Run(ctx); err != nil {
 		fmt.Printf("Workerpool error: %v\n", err)
 	}
 }
 ```

 # Use Cases
-•	One-to-Many: Use a single producer (e.g., reading from a file) with multiple consumers processing the data concurrently.
+* One-to-Many: Use a single producer (e.g., reading from a file) with multiple consumers processing the data concurrently.
-•	Many-to-One: Use multiple producers (e.g., concurrent data fetchers) that feed into a single consumer (e.g., a writer).
+* Many-to-One: Use multiple producers (e.g., concurrent data fetchers) that feed into a single consumer (e.g., a writer).
-•	Many-to-Many: Combine multiple producers and consumers for maximum parallelism.
+* Many-to-Many: Combine multiple producers and consumers for maximum parallelism.

 Simply adjust the counts in AddProducers and AddConsumers to suit your application’s requirements.